 During the 2012-13 season, Gagnon finished in the top 10 at six World Cup events, the highlight of which was a fourth place in the slalom at Ofterschwang in March.
 She also posted career-best world championship results, finishing eighth in the giant slalom and 13th in the slalom.
 She improved her best-ever benchmark at the 2017 World Championships, posting a sixth-place finish in the alpine combined.
 Gagnon made her World Cup debut in December 2008.
 Since then she has won 14 Canadian titles across the events of slalom, giant slalom, super-G and super combined.

-Getting into the Sport: Was first on skis at age two… Began competing at age seven; her younger brother joined the ski team first, but she liked to race him so she also joined… Outside Interests: Loves outdoor activities such as mountain biking, hiking, powder skiing, adventure trips and tennis… Also enjoys cooking, photography and a good book… Supports Fast and Female and hosts a charity golf tournament to raise fund for athletes in her hometown… Would like to start her own fitness/travel company… Odds and Ends: Nickname: Mitch… While growing up her idol was Mélanie Turgeon and she had a signed poster over her bed… Good luck charm is a guardian angel necklace given by her grandmother after she broke her leg in 2007… Collects old style posters of ski areas… Favourite motto: Don’t do it until you get it.
-Do it until you cannot miss it…
+Getting into the Sport: Was first on skis at age two… Began competing at age seven; her younger brother joined the ski team first, but she liked to race him so she also joined… Outside Interests: Loves outdoor activities such as mountain biking, hiking, powder skiing, paddle boarding, adventure trips and tennis… Also enjoys cooking, photography and a good book… Supports Fast and Female and hosts a charity golf tournament to raise fund for athletes in her hometown… Would like to start her own fitness/travel company… Odds and Ends: Nickname: Mitch… While growing up her idol was Mélanie Turgeon and she had a signed poster over her bed… Good luck charm is a guardian angel necklace given by her grandmother after she broke her leg in 2007… Collects old style posters of ski areas… Favourite motto: If you’re not living on the edge, you’re taking up too much room…